Alfonso Yuchengco: Academe

 Yuchengco was the chairman of the Board of Trustees of the Mapúa University, a top-performing engineering school in the country.
 He was also the chairman of the Malayan Colleges Laguna, and Malayan High School of Science, an innovative science high school.

 He had been a member of the Board of Advisors of the Columbia Business School, one of the leading business schools in the world.

 Diplomacy

 Yuchengco had been the Philippine Permanent Representative to the United Nations, with the rank of Ambassador Extraordinary and Plenipotentiary (A.E.P.).

-He had also served as Presidential Adviser on Foreign Affairs in 2004; Presidential Assistant on APEC Matters in 1998; Philippine Ambassador to Japan in 1995; Philippine Ambassador to the People's Republic of China from 1986 to 1988; and Presidential Special Envoy to Greater China, Japan and Korea.
+He had also served as Philippine Ambassador to the People's Republic of China from 1986 to 1988; as Philippine Ambassador to Japan in 1995; as Presidential Adviser on APEC Matters in 1998; as Presidential Adviser on Foreign Affairs in 2004; and Presidential Special Envoy to Greater China, Japan and Korea.

 In 2005, President Gloria Macapagal Arroyo appointed Yuchengco to the Consultative Commission for Charter Change, a special body tasked to review and recommend changes to the 1987 Constitution.